rebane2001/lyra.horse-blog/blog/content/posts/2024-05-openecsc-v8/index.md

 	<div class="jsConLine">= <span class="jsConValIn">0x3fb9999999999<span class="jsConFun">ca3</span></span></div>
 </div>

+It pretty much just interprets the double as an integer, and then performs the XOR operation on it.
+In this example we XORed the doubles with 0x539 (1337 in hex), so the last three hex digits of each double changed.
+It's a pretty silly operation to perform on a double.

-Hmm, XORing doubles isn't going to get us anywhere[^1] though as the values are stored in a doubles array (`PACKED_DOUBLE_ELEMENTS`[^2]) as just raw doubles.
-All we can do is change some numbers around in an array, but that's something we can already do without xor.
-It'd be a lot more interesting if we could run this xor thing on a mixed array (`PACKED_ELEMENTS`) consisting of memory pointers to other objects, since we could point the pointers to places in memory we're not supposed to.
+Just XORing doubles isn't going to get us anywhere though, since the values are stored in a doubles array (`PACKED_DOUBLE_ELEMENTS`[^2]) as just *raw 64-bit doubles*.
+All we can do is change some numbers around, but that's something we can already do without xor.
+It'd be a lot more interesting if we could run this xor thingie on a mixed array (`PACKED_ELEMENTS`) consisting of *memory pointers* to other JavaScript objects, because we could point the pointers to places in memory we're not supposed to.

 <!-- Alright, let's see if we can break it somehow.  .To achieve memory corruption, we must somehow use this xor functionality on an array that has other kinds of elements in it .
 We'll see later why that is, but for now let's just try to find a way to do it. -->

-So let's try a simple array with an object in it:
+Alright, let's try an array with an object in it then:

 <div class="jsConsole">
 	<div class="jsConLine"><svg class="jsConIcon" xmlns="http://www.w3.org/2000/svg"><path d="M 6.4,11 5.55,10.15 8.7,7 5.55,3.85 6.4,3 l 4,4 z"/></svg><span class="jsConVar">arr</span> = [<span class="jsConValIn">0.1</span>, <span class="jsConValIn">0.2</span>, {}] <span class="jsConNull">// PACKED_ELEMENTS array</span></div>